RIO GRANDE COOTER (Pseudemys gorzugi), (WARD, 1984)

 The limbs are also dark green to black or reddish-orange among mature male specimens with yellow lines extending down the front of them.
 A row of serrated scales is also present along the outer edge of the forelimbs.
 A suffusion of pinkish-orange is often visible on the outer edges of the limbs and amid the webbing between the toes.
 The fore limbs have two prominent yellowish-orange stripes bordered by black extending from the point of insertion of the second and fourth claws up the front of the limb.

-The enlarged claws of males range in color from yellowish orange to olive greenish yellow depending upon age and locality.
+The males enlarged fore-claws range in color from yellowish orange to olive greenish yellow depending upon age and locality.
 Usually the coloration of the claws is similar to the coloration of the stripe on the fore-limbs.
 Among sexually mature males, the second and fourth claws are equal in length, while the third (middle) is the longest and approximately the length of the first and the second or fourth.
 These claws may become worn down with age and are used for the titillation of females during courtship.
-When males advance in age, the yellow lines extending from the fore claws up the front limb as well as those on the soles of the feet and up the hind limbs are replaced with an overall red to redish-orange.
-In time these lines fade and blend into a background coloration of redish-orange with a suffusion of black spots.
+When males advance in age, the yellow lines extending from the fore claws up the front limb as well as those on the soles of the feet and up the hind limbs are replaced with an overall red to reddish-orange.
+In time these lines fade and blend into a background coloration of reddish-orange with a suffusion of black spots.

-BEHAVIOR AND ECOLOGY: Rio Grande cooters inhabit still or slow moving bodies of water such as slow moving portions of rivers, oxbows, ponds and lakes with soft bottoms and abundant aquatic vegetation.
+BEHAVIOR AND ECOLOGY: Rio Grande cooters inhabit still or slow moving bodies of water such as slow-moving portions of rivers, oxbows, ponds and lakes with soft bottoms and abundant aquatic vegetation.
 This species is gregarious and can be found soaking up sunshine while alongside other basking turtles.
-Hatchlings and juveniles will consume various prey items including snails, insects, worms, crustaceans, small amphibians and small fish.
-As they grow their dietary selection includes aquatic vegetation including both algae and vascular plants.
+Rio Grande cooters consume various plant and prey items including but not limited to: algae, aquatic plants, snails, insects, worms, crustaceans, small amphibians and small fish.

 Captive specimens for reference